 - Learn more about the benefits of raised garden beds.

 How to Build Raised or Elevated Garden Beds

 Materials for Raised Garden Beds

 - Choosing thicker boards can make the wood last longer.
-For example two-inch thick locally-sourced larch should last ten years, even without treatment.
+For example, 2-inch-thick locally sourced larch should last 10 years, even without treatment.

 You could also use concrete blocks or bricks.
 Remember that concrete will increase the pH in soil over time.

 Some people use railroad ties; however, we would advise against this.
 Though the very old ones may be fine, newer ties use creosote-treated timber, which is toxic.